farginfirmware/fargin-firmware/README.md

 FarginFirmware is built on top of [Lua](http://www.lua.org) and [RIOT OS](http://www.riot-os.org) ("The friendly Operating System for the Internet of Things").

-- RIOT OS handles the mcu and board hardware
+- application complexities are the domain of Lua
-- Lua handles the application
+- mcu and board hardware are the domain of RIOT OS

-What's so ~~great~~ ~~special~~ different about this firmware?
+What's so ~~great~~ ~~special~~ different about this firmware framework?

-- the firmware (native mcu code) is
+- the native mcu code
-  - minimal
+  - is minimal
   - with low error potential
   - and a high degree of testability
-  - written entirely in C
+  - is written entirely in C
-  - highly portable
+  - is highly portable
   - obviates the need for a bootloader

 - the application is written in Lua